The 14 Smallest Animals in the World

 Speckled tortoise (Chersobius signatus)

-The speckles on the Speckled Dwarf Tortoise shell help them have a a bit of camouflage in the rocky areas they inhabit.
+The speckles on the Speckled Dwarf Tortoise’s shell help it camouflage in the rocky areas it inhabits.

 ©jindrich_pavelka/Shutterstock.com

-Speckled Dwarf Tortoise is the smallest tortoise in the world.
-It lives on Little Namaqualand, South Africa.
-This tortoise weighs from 3.3-to-5.8 ounces, with females being slightly bigger than males.
+The Speckled Dwarf Tortoise is the smallest tortoise in the world.
+It lives in Little Namaqualand, South Africa.
+This tortoise weighs from 3.3 to 5.8 ounces, with females being slightly bigger than males.
 It feeds on small succulents growing amid the rocky outcroppings.
 The population of speckled dwarf turtles is declining because pet traders have removed them from their natural habitat.
 Yet, they do not adapt well to their diet in captivity.

 Learn more about tortoises.